COLLEGE OF BUSINESS

 Incoming students will work with the Associate Dean of Graduate Programs and their departmental doctoral faculty to develop a personalized plan of study in one of five areas of concentration:

 - Major concentrations (minimum of 18 hours) include Accounting, Computer Information Systems, Finance, Marketing, and Management.
 Not all concentrations are available to applicants at all times.
 DBA concentrations are only offered where faculty resources and research activities are sufficient to serve DBA students adequately.
 Contact the Associate Dean of Graduate Programs for available concentrations each academic year.
+Currently, the DBA program is not accepting students in finance or accounting concentrations.

 - Twenty-four hours of business core course work to acquaint the student with the functional areas of business.
 These courses can be waived if the student has satisfactorily completed equivalent graduate level course work at an AACSB-accredited school of business.